Strength Training Basics: Progressive Overload

 The quick increase in strength at the beginning of one’s strength journey is a result of enhanced coordination, technique, and overall neurological proficiency.
 If you haven’t yet surpassed your beginning stages of lifting, enjoy it while it lasts!

-With that being said, note that training volume within a training cycle might not always increase; in fact, many strength-geared programs tend to decrease volume as intensity of load increases.
+Note that training volume within a training cycle might not always increase; in fact, many strength-focused programs tend to decrease volume as intensity of load increases.
 However, when analyzed over the long-term, a lifter must be doing more overall volume per cycle to reach a desired overload.

 There are many ways in which overload can be achieved, and they’re not at all mutually exclusive.